In eight years, we’ve raised more than

 Strategic Focus Areas

-Our work across each of these pillars is underpinned by key principles of empowerment, gender and racial equity, elevating most impacted populations, and building resilience.
+Our work across each of these pillars is underpinned by key principles of gender equity, racial equity, elevating most impacted populations, and building resilience.

 Our approach to poverty reduction takes into account the historic marginalization of women and girls, as well as harmful gender norms and pressures that have affected both boys and girls.

 Children of color have been unduly impacted by the effects of poverty, and our grantmaking strategy recognizes the relationship between race and economic exclusion.

 Those closest to the challenges must be uplifted, and at the forefront of shaping sustainable solutions.
 That's why Red Nose Day is working to prioritize nonprofit organizations that are led and staffed by people from the communities being served.